 Musical Works — Where one person writes both the musical score and lyrics for a song, copyright ownership in that work is vested in that person.

-Works Made by Independent Contractors — Independent contractors such as consultants are the authors of and own the copyright in their works, unless they’ve agreed otherwise.
-It’s aways prudent to set out these relationships in a written document such as a letter or legal agreement.
+Works Made by Independent Contractors — Independent contractors such as consultants are the authors of and own the copyright in their works, unless they've agreed otherwise.
+It's aways prudent to set out these relationships in a written document such as a letter or legal agreement.

 Moral Rights — Moral rights protect the honor and reputation of an author and only authors or their heirs can exercise them, regardless of whether the author assigned copyright or it was made in the course of employment and the employer therefore owns copyright.
 In Canada, however, an author may choose to waive their moral rights.